-Off-Campus Exemptions
+Off Campus Approval

-Students must meet the requirements of an off-campus exemption as stated above to qualify for off campus housing.
-All exemptions must exist prior to the start of the semester.
-Filling out an off-campus housing form does not guarantee exempt status.
+Students must meet the requirements of off campus approval as stated above to qualify for off campus housing.
+All approved conditions must exist prior to the start of the semester.
+Filling out an off campus housing form does not guarantee approval.
 Decisions on off campus housing requests are at the discretion of the Office of Residence Life and the Vice President for Student Success.
 Any decision from the Office of Residence Life or Vice President for Student Success are final.